Redpanda Connect Patterns for MCP Servers

 The examples in this section require setting the REDPANDA_BROKERS environment variable with your Redpanda broker addresses.
 For example, export REDPANDA_BROKERS="localhost:19092".

-Publishing to Redpanda topics
+Publish to Redpanda topics

-Create tools that write data to Redpanda topics using the redpanda output:
+Create tools that write data to Redpanda topics using the redpanda output.

 label: publish_order_events